pixelcollective/beyond-recovery/content/training/renter-nation-training-series-why-do-we-pay-rent-land-and-housing-under-capitalism.md

 ---
-title: Renter Nation Training Series - Why Do We Pay Rent?
+title: Episode 3 - Why Do We Pay Rent?
 Land and Housing under Capitalism
 description: More to come
 youtubeId: KWXZYs1yzJY
 ---